Laird Landis - Fall From Roof

 11928 and 13123 Lake Shore Boulevard

 Laird and Lotus purchased their Bratenahl home at 13123 Lake Shore Boulevard on January 28, 1972.
-Laird had done a lot of work on the house and on Wednesday, October 1, 1980, Landis was staining shingles on the roof of his house.
-In the process, he slipped and fell from the roof and died, at age 79.
+Laird had done a lot of work on the house, and on Wednesday, October 1, 1980, Landis was staining shingles on the roof of his house.
+In the process, he slipped, fell to the ground, and died at age 79.

 They had moved to 13123 from their 11928 Lake Shore Boulevard home on May 14, 1945.
-On December 16, 1961, at about 4:30 p.m., high winds swept through Bratenahl blowing down a tree and knocking down power lines onto the roof of the Landis home setting it on fire.
-Flames completely consumed the home.
+On December 16, 1961, at about 4:30 p.m., high winds swept through Bratenahl, blowing down a tree and knocking down power lines onto the roof of the Landis home, setting it on fire.
+Flames completely consumed the house.

 James Harding, 97, and uncle of Lotus Landis, was sitting on the front porch when the fire broke out.
 Harding, who was hard of hearing, did not realize the house was burning until David Mackenzie, 13, of 12211 Coit Road ran up the driveway and helped Harding to leave.

 Laird “Larry” Landis was born December 5, 1900, in Findlay, Ohio, to George Butts and Minnie Myrtle Landis.
 He enlisted in the U.S. Navy in World War I, but was underage and was released when his mother found out.
 He went on to attend Oberlin College, Ohio State University, and Cleveland Law School.

 Larry married Lotus “Judy” Judson.
 Judy was born on December 16, 1905.
 They had four children: Norris born on August 14, 1929, George Carothers born on August 14, 1931, Laird born on April 30, 1937, and Robin born on January 11, 1937.
 All four attended Bratenahl School.